 Side drifting allows for my clients to experience hands on fishing for one of the great light tackle species.
 Nine foot rods and small reels spooled with #10 pound line make for great fun on fish that run between 8 and 15 pounds.
 We side drift small gobs of eggs and cover lots of water in doing so.

 I fish up to four anglers out of my 25′ Willie Raptor.
 This is a great platform for side drifting as the boat also has a 7′ bottom.
-If you have any further questions regarding Clackamas River winter steelhead, just give me a call, or send me an email.
+If you have any further questions regarding Clackamas River winter steelhead, just give me a call.

 For those of you looking for other winter steelhead opportunities that I have for clients, visit my Cowlitz River steelhead fishing page.